Is Empower Retirement a Good Company?

 Jason Stolz CLTC, CRPC

 Is Empower Retirement a good company?
-For many savers and plan sponsors, the answer is often yes—Empower is a major recordkeeper with solid technology, broad plan capabilities, and intuitive participant tools.
-But whether Empower is “good” for you depends on the design of your specific plan: fees, fund lineup, service, and how well it supports your long-term retirement income strategy.
+For many savers and plan sponsors, the answer is often yes—Empower is a major recordkeeper with a strong technology platform, broad plan capabilities, and participant tools that make it easier to manage a workplace retirement account.
+But whether Empower is “good” for you is less about the recordkeeper’s brand and more about the design of your specific plan: the fees you pay, the fund lineup you’re offered, the quality of service, and how well your plan supports the one thing that matters most as retirement gets closer—turning savings into reliable income.

 Compare Your Empower Plan to Outside Options